-This draft: January 28, 2021
+This draft: March 1, 2021

 Abstract.
 The property tax is the single largest source of revenue for American local governments.
 It is designed to be an ad valorem tax.
 The fairness and accuracy of the tax hinges on the quality of property valuation by local assessors.
 Using data from millions of residential real estate transactions, this paper shows that assessments are typically regressive, with low-priced properties being assessed at a higher value, relative to their actual sale price, than are high-priced properties.
+Within a jurisdiction, homes in the bottom decile of sale price face an assessment level, as a proportion of price, that is twice as high as that faced by homes in the top decile, on average.
 As a result, the property tax disproportionately burdens owners of less valuable homes.
 Such regressivity is evident throughout the US.
 This result cannot be explained by measurement error in sale prices, or by explicit policy choices, such as assessment limits.
-Rather, regressivity appears to arise from limitations in the data and models used by assessors.
+Rather, regressivity appears to result from limitations in the data and methods used in assessment.

-I am grateful for helpful comments from Bernadette Atuahene, Dan Black, Anthony Fowler, Joshua Gottleib, Damon Jones, and Vincent Pons.
+I am grateful for helpful comments from Bernadette Atuahene, Dan Black, Anthony Fowler, Alexander Fouirnaies, Joshua Gottleib, Robert Inman, Damon Jones, and Vincent Pons.
 Eric Langowski, Nicholas Norton, Jonathan Rockower, Maxwell Schmidt, and Xiaoyan Wang provided outstanding research assistance.
 The property tax is the single largest source of revenue for American local governments.
 Cities, counties, school districts, and special districts raise roughly \$500 billion per year in property taxes, accounting for 72% of local taxes and 47% of local own-source general revenue nationwide.
 Whether residents rent or own, property taxes directly or indirectly impact almost everyone.